lostlivio/kubernetes-the-maas-way/docs/01-prerequisites.md

 ## Development Environment

-This tutorial was created and tested on macOS Mojave Version 10.14.1.
+This tutorial was created and tested on Ubuntu 18.04.

 ## MaaS (Metal as a Service) Environment Setup